ethanokamura/perfectline/src/content/cpp-101/recursion.md

 Every element is a sum of the previous 2:
 `0, 1, 1, 2, 3, 5, 8, 13, 21, ...`

-The `nth` fibonacci number is equal to the one before that plus the one before that.
+The `nth` Fibonacci number is equal to the one before that plus the one before that.

 ```cpp
 fib(n) = fib(n - 1) + fib(n - 2);